-Disability Support Services provides a wide range of accommodations and services to students with documented disabilities.
-A student with a disability is any student who has a physical or mental impairment that substantially limits a major activity such as caring for oneself, performing manual tasks, hearing, speaking, breathing, walking, seeing, learning, or working.
+A wide range of accommodations and services are provided to students with documented disabilities.
+A student with a disability is any student who has an impairment that substantially limits a major activity such as caring for oneself, performing manual tasks, hearing, speaking, breathing, walking, seeing, learning, or working.
+Student with temporary disabilities may also qualify for accommodations.